 Chichen Itza is one of the Seven Wonders of the World and a must see.
 If you have an extra full day, this should not be missed.
 It is several hours away, but worth the commute.
 There’s an amazing pyramid, Temple and the nightly sound-and-light shows will blow your mind.

-Conzumel is a great place to go snorkeling and swimming.
+Conzumel is a great place to go snorkeling, swimming and to learn to scuba dive.
 There are many opportunities for daily transportation to go there, so take advantage.
 The water is crystal clear, so buying a waterproof camera (even disposable) is recommended.

 Now that you know what to do and where to go while in Playa del Carmen, go ahead and start packing your suitcase…La Playa is waiting for you!